Do you struggle with flashbacks, nightmares, or anxiety?

 EMDR (Eye Movement Desensitization and Reprocessing) is a form of therapy that helps individuals process and heal from trauma.
 This method does not require you to “relive” the events.

 It involves the use of bilateral stimulation, such as eye movements, tapping, and bi-lateral tapper devices, to help the brain process and integrate traumatic memories.

 EMDR therapy(as quoted by https://www.emdr.com/what-is-emdr/)

 uses a three pronged protocol: (1) the past events that have laid the groundwork for dysfunction are processed, forging new associative links with adaptive information; (2) the current circumstances that elicit distress are targeted, and internal and external triggers are desensitized; (3) imaginal templates of future events are incorporated, to assist the client in acquiring the skills needed for adaptive functioning.

-EMDR therapy has been extensively researched and found to be effective in reducing the symptoms of trauma, including flashbacks, anxiety, and depression.
+EMDR method has been extensively researched and found to be effective in reducing the symptoms of trauma, including flashbacks, anxiety, and depression.

 It has been recommended as a first-line treatment for PTSD by numerous organizations, including the International Society for Traumatic Stress Studies (ISTSS) and the Department of Veterans Affairs (VA).

 Empirical evidence shows that EMDR can help decrease up to 80% of negative symptoms occurring due to a psychological disorder.